 The ordering process was quick.
 The time from when I ordered my impression kit to receiving my customized aligners was two and a half weeks.

 Each person’s treatment plan will vary according to their individual needs.
-My treatment plan is 22 weeks but yours could be shorter or longer depending on your teeth.
+My initial treatment plan was 22 weeks but yours could be shorter or longer depending on your teeth.

 6. Why did you choose Byte?

 I decided on an at-home option because Invisalign and braces were too costly and would also take a lot of time.